brycethomsen/blog/content/build-log/alert-minion.md

 draft: false
 ---
 Recently, I was joking with a friend and coworker about Funko Pop figures, specifically the *Minion* figurines.
 About a week later I was surprised with a gift, a [Fire Alarm Minion](https://www.funko.com/products/all/fandoms/despicable-me/pop-movies-despicable-me-fire-alarm)!
 After recovering I thought to myself "it looks like it should light up", but alas it didn't...

-So... here is a quick little build log to "fix" the Fire Alarm Minion to blink, like a... fire alarm!
+So... here is a quick little build log to "fix" the Fire Alarm Minion to blink (ya know, like a fire alarm)!

 ### Parts Needed:
 - 555 timer